Uzbekistan holidays 2020 & 2021

 The triptych of madressehs (Islamic schools) gracing Registan Square in the historical city of Samarkand is likely to form the climax to your holiday in Uzbekistan, and our specialists will help you make the most of your visit here.
 You can complement this with exploring Khiva’s city walls, Tashkent’s teahouses and Bukhara’s marketplaces.
 Our specialists can also point you toward half-forgotten, lesser-known places: ruined mud-brick fortresses marooned amid desert sands, and once-powerful port towns.

-These itineraries give you a starting point for what your trip to Uzbekistan could entail.
-They cover routes we've found work particularly well and feature some of our favourite places to stay.
+These tours give you a starting point for what your trip to Uzbekistan could entail.
 Treat them as inspiration, as each trip is created uniquely for you.

 Why travel with Audley?